+- Creative storytelling - Innovative shadow puppetry and staging techniques

+Note: Contains smoke or haze effects.
+Education pack available on request

+Movement of the Human (NZ)

+Meremere

-- Creative storytelling - Innovative shadow puppetry and staging techniques Note: Contains smoke or haze effects.
-Education pack available on request Movement of the Human (NZ) Meremere DANCE & THEATRE // RECOMMENDED FOR MIDDLE SCHOOL AND HIGH SCHOOL STUDENTS (AGES 12+) An inspiring autobiographical survival story from an exceptional artist told with documentary footage, interviews, movement and imagery.
+DANCE & THEATRE // RECOMMENDED FOR MIDDLE SCHOOL AND HIGH SCHOOL STUDENTS (AGES 12+)

+An inspiring autobiographical survival story from an exceptional artist told with documentary footage, interviews, movement and imagery.

 Meremere is a stunning autobiographical multimedia dance work that brings the insightful, surprising, very personal and incredibly engaging story of artist Rodney Bell to life.

 A critically acclaimed dancer and performer, Bell is internationally renowned for his physically integrated performance.
 He relocated to California in 2007 to join AXIS Dance Company as principal dancer, but after finishing with the company he faced many challenges - including a period of homelessness on the streets of San Francisco.
 That life changing experience inspired the creation of Meremere.

 Meremere is layered and compelling, an autobiographical performance work that integrates documentary footage, interviews, movement and imagery into 60 extraordinary minutes.
 Whether you're a lover of dance, music or the spoken word, Meremere will have you entranced.

-WHEN: Fri 19 Aug 11am WHERE: Studio Theatre, Darwin Entertainment Centre DURATION: 1hr
+WHEN:Fri 19 Aug 11amWHERE:Studio Theatre, Darwin Entertainment CentreDURATION:1hr

-Photo: Tom Hoyle and Ian Hammond Links to the Curriculum Standards Meremere is the powerful and inspiring true story of performer Rodney Bell, his life changing experiences and unique perspective told with charm and humour.
-Content descriptor: Manipulate combinations of the elements of dance and choreographic devices to communicate their choreographic intent General capabilities: Critical and Creative Thinking, Ethical Understanding and Social and Personal Learning - Critical and Creative Thinking - Evaluate choreographers' intentions and expressive skills in dances they view and perform - Identifying and discussing different performance styles and the portrayal of different roles and relationships in the drama - Ethical Understanding and Social and Personal Learning - Think about how life experiences affect and influence peoples' decision-making and why Themes:

-- First Nations storytelling - Dance and disability - Survival and adversity - Innovative stage design Note: Contains course language and smoke or haze effects.
-Education pack available on request TICKETING INFORMATION All student tickets \$15.
+All student tickets \$15.
 For every 10 students booked, one teacher or guardian is entitled to a complimentary ticket.

+Photo: Tom Hoyle and Ian Hammond

+Meremere is the powerful and inspiring true story of performer Rodney Bell, his life changing experiences and unique perspective told with charm and humour.

+Content descriptor: Manipulate combinations of the elements of dance and choreographic devices to communicate their choreographic intent

+General capabilities: Critical and Creative Thinking, Ethical Understanding and Social and

+Personal Learning

+- Critical and Creative Thinking - Evaluate choreographers' intentions and expressive skills in dances they view and perform - Identifying and discussing different performance styles and the portrayal of different roles and relationships in the drama - Ethical Understanding and Social and Personal Learning - Think about how life experiences affect and influence peoples' decision-making and why

+- First Nations storytelling

+- Dance and disability

+- Survival and adversity

+- Innovative stage design

+Note: Contains course language and smoke or haze effects.

+Education pack available on request

+TICKETING INFORMATION

+All student tickets \$15.
+For every 10 students booked, one teacher or guardian is entitled to a complimentary ticket.

+A transaction fee of \$4.95 applies

+Bookings and bus requests are completed in the order of receipt.
+Payment must be made promptly to secure your booking.

-Please download a booking form at darwinfestival.org.au or contact our friendly Box Office team for more information.
-P: 08 8943 4222 E: boxoffice@darwinfestival.org.au Limited free bus transportation is available thanks to generous support of CDC Northern Territory, formerly Buslink.
+Complete the booking form online at darwinfestival.org.au or contact our friendly Box Office team for more information.

+P: 08 8943 4222 E: boxoffice@darwinfestival.org.au

+Limited free bus transportation is available thanks to generous support of CDC Northern Territory, formerly Buslink.
 Please indicate your interest in free charter transport when completing the booking form.

+RISK ASSESSMENT

-RISK ASSESSMENT As part of its work practices, Darwin Festival has extensive WHS processes and procedures in place to enable us to cater for large numbers of patrons across multiple venues.
+As part of its work practices, Darwin Festival has extensive WHS processes and procedures in place to enable us to cater for large numbers of patrons across multiple venues.

 To help assist schools with their Risk Assessment Forms, we have supplied information regarding the venues on the following page.

 Should you need to get in contact with us or have any further questions on this, please contact us via phone or email as listed above.

+Venue:

-Venue: Museum and Art Gallery of the Northern Territory Brief: An outdoor space located between the beach and museum (in front of the MAGNT café).
+Museum and Art Gallery of the Northern Territory

+Brief: An outdoor space located between the beach and museum (in front of the MAGNT café).
 The area is grassed with limited shade and will be separated for ticket holders.
 Care should be taken when moving around the space.
 Darwin Festival and MAGNT staff will be in attendance.